THE VORTEX-L DISCUSSION GROUP

 projects of folks like Galileo, Goddard, the Wrights, Margulis, etc. One

-side worships at the altar of Khun's Normal Science, while the other side
+side worships at the altar of Khun's Normal Science, while their opponents

 A few years ago the sci.physics.fusion